This story was published by Adventure.com.

-Just as we’re about to abandon all hope, an opening appears through the trees.
-It’s actually the same opening we left to go bushwhacking some 20 minutes ago.
-You see, we’re not actually lost in the woods armed with only a compass an encyclopaedic knowledge of obscenities – we’re halfway through a wilderness survival course.
+Just as Janna runs out of obscenities, an opening appears through the trees.
+As it happens, it’s the same opening we left to go bushwhacking some 20 minutes ago.
+We’re not actually lost in the woods armed with only a compass and an encyclopaedic knowledge of obscenities – we’re halfway through a wilderness survival course.
 And we just failed our navigation lesson.
+(With gusto.)

-Back at camp, my girlfriend and I sit around the fire with the rest of the group and take a moment to ponder the reality that, if the navigation lesson was a real survival situation, we’d probably be dead.
-If not dead, we definitely wouldn’t be talking to one another, and that’s a far crueller purgatory.
+Back at camp, Janna and I sit around the fire with the rest of the group and take a moment to ponder the reality that, if the navigation lesson had been a real survival situation, we’d probably be dead.
+If not dead, we definitely wouldn’t be on speaking terms, and I know which of the two I’d prefer.

-Paul, an Englishman originally from Carlisle, informs us that we’ll be heading out after dark to practice night navigation, which will involve trying to stick to our bearings whilst climbing our way through dense undergrowth in pitch black, without a torch.
-With his manicured beard and his Prada sunglasses, Paul doesn’t look like what you’d expect a survival instructor to look like, but years of training and honing his survival skills have turned him into a human Swiss Army Knife (I am more of a human butter knife).
+Paul, an Englishman from Carlisle, informs us that we’ll be heading out after dark to practice night navigation, which will involve trying to stick to our bearings whilst climbing our way through dense undergrowth in pitch black, without a torch.
+With his manicured beard and his Prada sunglasses, Paul doesn’t look like a survival instructor, but years of training and honing his survival skills have turned him into a human Swiss Army Knife (I am more of a human butter knife).

-We make it through the night navigation without swearing or dying.
+We somehow make it through the night navigation without swearing or dying, which may or may not have had something to do with the fact that we basically just followed everyone else.
 The following morning, Paul gathers us all up at Survival Headquarters (a tarpaulin with a table and some chairs under it) and gives us the briefing for the day.
-The course, run by Paul and his company The Adventure Merchants, takes everyday schmucks (like me!) into the bush and teaches them the necessary skills they need to survive a life-or-death wilderness situation.
+The course, run by Paul and his company The Adventure Merchants, takes everyday schmucks (like me) into the bush and teaches them the necessary skills they need to survive a life-or-death wilderness situation.

 On the course with us are Steve and John – two 4WD enthusiasts who fancied learning some tips in case they ever got caught out.
 There’s Hannah, Rachel and Onder, a trio inspired to sharpen their survival skills by the Survivor and Bear Grylls TV shows.
 And then there’s Paul and Kate – our two survival instructors.